What is Enterprise Architecture (EA)?

 Enterprise Performance: A single starting point of reference

 The only legitimate reason to be busy with (spending time and money on) EA is to increase the performance of the enterprise, whether it is for the short term or long term.
-It is all about Enterprise Performance Management (EPM).
-Dragon1 Enterprise Architecture Software Platform and Method provides us with a simple but effective framework to outline the most important subjects on this matter:
+Dragon1 Software and EA Method provide us with a simple but effective framework to outline the most important subjects on this matter.

-The strategy, as a coherent whole, is the perfect input for enterprise architects to build and visualize enterprise architectures, like business architecture and IT architecture.
-The most important EA products are the AS-IS and TO-BE EA Blueprints (an integral conceptual enterprise design) and the Enterprise Architecture Framework Diagram.
+The strategy, as a coherent whole, is the perfect input for enterprise architects to build and visualize enterprise architectures, like business architecture, information architecture, IT architecture, data architecture, and security architecture.
+The most important EA products are the AS-IS and TO-BE Blueprints (an integral conceptual enterprise design) and the enterprise architecture framework diagram.
 On top of that, a solution architecture blueprint per project, solution, or change is needed.
-These products are used in digital transformation or business change projects.
+These products are used in digital transformation or strategic change projects.

-Projects use of roadmaps, solution architectures and EA to create perfect-fitting solutions as a result.
-Changing or transforming the enterprise into these integrated solutions enables the enterprise to plan and realize the business goals and objectives in the defined strategic direction.
+Projects use roadmaps, solution architectures and EA to create perfect-fitting solutions as a result.
+Changing or transforming the enterprise with these intelligent business solutions enable the enterprise to plan and realize the business goals and objectives in the defined strategic direction.

 Now, we will dive into the three parts of the Enterprise Performance Framework:

-1. Enterprise Strategy - EA starts with Strategy as Input
+1. Enterprise Strategy - Enterprise Architecture starts with Strategy as Input

 That said, one can recognize various entity classes in every enterprise that comprise the reference metamodel for Enterprise Strategy.
 Below, you see the Reference Metamodel for Strategy from the Dragon1 Method.
-Here, you see entity classes that include a significant part of your strategy.
+You see entity classes that include a significant part of your strategy.

-Dragon1 platform provides you with an EA Repository tool, Visual Designer tool, and Enterprise Architecture tool with which you can administer, model, visualize, and manage all the information from various strategic documents you obtain and glue them together using this model as a reference.
+Dragon1 software platform provides you with an EA Repository tool, Visual Designer tool, Data Manager tool, and Enterprise Architecture tool with which you can administer, model, visualize, and manage all the information from various strategic documents you obtain and glue them together using this model as a reference.

 You may have a different opinion about enterprise strategy.
 In that case, you can easily alter the model to fit your vision of enterprise strategy.

-When enterprise architects ask for a coherent and consistent strategy to match the Dragon1 model above, they often get a zip file with documents.
+When enterprise architects ask for a coherent and consistent strategy to match the Dragon1 models, they often get a zip file with documents.
 They must create a cohesive and consistent version of this.

 If architects do not get strategy handed over by the owner/client or stakeholder as input, they might get on a drift.
 This means that they start filling in the blanks, and without intending to do so, they become strategy designers.